 Under this law, the Indonesian Council of Ulama (MUI) retains responsibility for determining whether something is halal or not and for issuing halal fatwas accordingly.
-Under Law 33/2014, halal certification is mandatory for all food and beverages (including products derived through genetically engineering process), pharmaceuticals, cosmetics, biological products, and chemical products sold in Indonesia, unless the products are non-halal.
+Under Law 33/2014, halal certification is mandatory for all food and beverages (including products derived through genetically engineering process), pharmaceuticals, cosmetics, biological products, and chemical products sold in Indonesia, unless the products are on the halal positive list (see below) or are non-halal (e.g., contains pork or alcohol).
 All business processes, including production, storage, packaging, distribution, and marketing will be required to comply with this law, which also requires non-halal information to be placed on packaging for all non-halal products.
-Ministry of Religious Affairs Decree No. 748/2021 lists the product types that are required to be halal certified and Ministry of Religious Affairs Decree No. 1360/2021 lists the materials exempted from mandatory halal certification, known commonly as the halal positive list.
+Ministry of Religious Affairs Decree No. 748/2021, updated by Ministry of Religious Affairs Decree No. 944/2024, list the product types that are required to be halal certified.
+In addition, Ministry of Religious Affairs Decree No. 816/2024 lists the HS Codes of the food and beverage products that require halal certification.
+Meanwhile, Ministry of Religious Affairs Decree No. 1360/2021 lists the materials exempted from mandatory halal certification, known commonly as the halal positive list.